 According to research conducted by Sebastian Schinzel, a professor of computer security at Münster University of Applied Sciences, PGP and S/MIME have fatal security vulnerabilities.
 If these flaws are exploited, encrypted messages could decrypt into plain text communications, including encrypted emails sent in the past.

 As a result, PGP and S/MIME are virtually ineffective in securing emails.
 If you or someone you know uses a secure email service that relies on PGP or S/MIME, beware: both encryption methods can fail and cost you a fortune in HIPAA violations.
 "There are currently no reliable fixes for the vulnerability.
 If you use PGP/GPG or S/MIME for very sensitive communication, you should disable it in your email client for now," Professor Schnizel warned.

 Academics from KU Leuven University and Ruhr-University contributed to the PGP and S/MIME vulnerability research.
-The Electronic Frontier Foundation spoke with the European researchers and confirmed that "these vulnerabilities pose an immediate risk to those using these tools for email communication, including the potential exposure of the contents of past messages.”
+The Electronic Frontier Foundation spoke with the European researchers and confirmed that "these vulnerabilities pose an immediate risk to those using these tools for email communication, including the potential exposure of the contents of past messages."
+Their advice?

 Immediately disable and/or uninstall tools that automatically decrypt PGP-encrypted email.